Teaching English Volunteer Project in Romania - Miercurea Ciuc

 One-Day Orientation: This is a standard full-day induction on your selected start date that covers everything you need to know for your volunteer program in Romania.
 You’ll be provided with an introduction to Romania, meet the program staff and get an overview of procedures.
 You’ll learn about the history of Romania and Hungary, religion, festivals, customs and traditions, dress/clothing, safety issues, food, transportation and travel opportunities and go through details about your volunteer project and accommodation.
 The afternoon includes an introduction to the Hungarian language and a city tour of Miercurea Ciuc which is provided by local volunteers.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

-Orientation Week: This takes place during the first week of your program.
-This orientation week has an extra cost of US$300 (approximately £229) and is very popular among IVHQ volunteers.
+Introduction Week: This takes place during the first week of your program.
+This introduction week has an extra cost of US$540 (approximately £468) and is very popular among IVHQ volunteers.
 It includes everything on the One-Day Orientation as well as Hungarian lessons, trips to a castle, a Franciscan monastery, local villages, salt mines, a giant statue of Jesus Christ, museums, mountains and mineral springs.
 You’ll have the weekend free to do as you please before your specific placement orientation the following Monday.
 We recommend all volunteers take advantage of this week as it’s a great way to help settle the culture shock you can face when arriving in Romania.

 Volunteer schedule example